 Two key sets of numbers are now available.

 The first is the official revenue report from the Pennsylvania Gaming Control Board (PGCB).
-Internet gaming is only a relatively small portion of the overall revenue snapshot, and online poker is an even smaller piece of the pie.
+Internet gaming is only a relatively small portion of the overall revenue snapshot, and real money online poker is an even smaller piece of the pie.
 But $2 million cannot be ignored.

 The second is the end-result of the first online poker tournament series in the new market.
 PokerStars hosted its first PACOOP – Pennsylvania Championship of Online Poker – in November, and Pokerfuse put some key numbers together.